rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 # Config.XML Reference
-Runtime configuration of the Motorola Enterprise Browser is managed through an XML file called Config.xml.
+Runtime configuration of the Enterprise Browser is managed through an XML file called Config.xml.
 This file is *mandatory* for proper MEB execution: not every setting has a default and if the configuration file cannot be found, the MEB will *not* start.
 An example configuration file is provided as part of the installation and contains sensible defaults, this page explains the meanings of each of the settings and their possible values.
 The example `Config.xml` file is bundled your installation or the MEB on your device.

 ## Configuration File Location
 The location of the configuration file loaded by the MEB is dependent on a number of factors: